nikolqy/test/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a feature for the server.
 This section is only for serious additions.
 title: ''
-labels: 'feature request'
+labels: feature request
 assignees: ''

 ---

 <!--
 You don't have to remove this text!
 `